ryamaguchi-evo/introgression/README.md

 - **`Plot.ipynb`**
   A Jupyter notebook that reproduces figures presented in the manuscript, enabling a direct comparison with published results.

+- **`Hybrid_speciation.ipynb`**
+  A Jupyter notebook that explores hybrid speciation and calculates relative establishment probabilities.

 ---

 ### Notes